Blogging completely changed my life, and it’s funny to think that I literally had no idea what blogs were until right before I started one in 2011.

-To really be in control of how you earn money blogging, you'll eventually want to create a product to sell to your audience.
-There are many products you can create and sell on your website, such as an ebook, course, consulting services, etc. Or, you can create a physical product such as a book, t-shirts, mugs, and I’ve even seen dog collars.
+To really be in control of how you earn money blogging, you’ll eventually want to create a product to sell to your audience.
+There are many digital products you can create and sell on your website, such as an ebook, course, consulting services, etc. Or, you can create a physical product such as a book, t-shirts, mugs, and I’ve even seen dog collars.

 I launched my first product to sell over a year ago, which is a blogging course called Making Sense of Affiliate Marketing.
 I am making around $20,000 to $50,000 a month from this course, and because I have already created and finished the course, it’s a nice form of somewhat passive income.

 Plus, I have helped many, many people improve their affiliate marketing income as well, which is such a great feeling!

 How do beginner bloggers make money?